 Click here to find out more about inborn errors of metabolism.

-Your child will be evaluated by one of our paediatricians specialising in genetics and metabolic diseases, who will conduct a comprehensive review of his or her medical condition.
-Diagnosis and treatment will be tailored to your child’s specific condition.
+You or your child will be evaluated by one of our paediatricians specialising in genetics and metabolic diseases, who will conduct a comprehensive review of his or her medical condition.
+Diagnosis and treatment will be tailored to the specific condition.
 Recommendations for further testing or genetic counselling will be provided as needed.

 Here are some frequently asked questions (FAQs) on what you need to know before scheduling an appointment and what to expect during your visit.